VNG-Realisatie/nlx/docs/docs/try-nlx/helm/0preparation.md

 # 0. Preparation

-Be sure to have all mentioned requirements in place before continuing to step 1.
+Be sure to have all requirements in place before moving on to the next step.

 ## Cluster

 Please have a Kubernetes cluster available including sufficient authorization.
-The cluster must be at least version v1.18.0.
+The cluster must use at least Kubernetes version v1.18.0.

 _Make sure the default kubectl cluster is set to the correct cluster for the duration of this guide._

 ## Domain names

-Make sure you have a domain name ready that can be used to make the NLX inway publicly available.
+Make sure you have a domain name ready that can be used to make the NLX Inway publicly available.
 The inway, which you will install, will create a load balancer on your Kubernetes cluster.
 Traffic must be allowed to this load balancer (maybe there are firewall rules?).
-The domain you want to use for your inway must point to the IP of this load balancer.
+The domain you want to use for your Inway must point to the IP of this load balancer.
 In addition, a domain is also required for NLX management.
 This domain should route traffic to your Kubernetes cluster.

 ## Working directory